axltxl/packer-templates/README.md

 rake # This will build all vagrant boxes
 ```

-However, if you want to build a single box, you can do it this way.
+However, if you want to build a single box, you can do it this way:

 ```bash
 # this will build the template located at templates/<image_name>/template.json
 rake <box_name>
 ```

 This is another example.
-This time, using the `ubuntu-14.04-x64` box
+This time, using the `ubuntu-14.04-x64` box:

 ```bash
 # this will build the template located at templates/ubuntu-14.04-x64/template.json